ryantbrown/vagrant-media-template-dv/readme.md

 ## Setup

-* Clone this repository `git clone https://github.com/weareloring/vagrant-mediatemple-dv-4.5.git`
+* Clone this repository `git clone https://github.com/weareloring/vagrant-mediatemple-dv-4.5.git` or download the [zip file](https://github.com/weareloring/vagrant-mediatemple-dv-4.5/archive/master.zip) and extract it.
-* `cd vagrant-mediatemple-dv-4.5` and run `vagrant up` (the first time you run `vagrant up` it will need to fetch the virtual box image which is 769MB so this could take some time.
+* Run `vagrant up` inside the newly created directory (the first time you run `vagrant up` it will need to fetch the virtual box image which is 769MB so this could take some time.
 Subsequent runs will only take a minute or so)
 * Vagrant will then use [Puppet](http://puppetlabs.com/) to provision a LAMP stack on the box (again, the first run will take some time but any runs after that will be very quick)